 She also announced a special drive to provide concessional credit to farmers through Kisan Credit Cards, an existing scheme that meets credit requirements of the sector, saying that this will inject additional liquidity of Rs. two trillion (Rs two lakh crore) in the farm sector covering 25 million (2.5 crores) farmers.

 On May 15, in another conference, she underlined that during the lockdown period, funding via existing schemes has been facilitated – “Minimum Support Price (MSP) purchases of amount more than Rs.
 743 billion (Rs.
 74,300 crores), PM KISAN fund transfer of Rs.
 187 billion (Rs.
 18,700 crores) and PM Fasal Bima Yojana claim payment of Rs.
 64 billion (Rs.
 6,400 crores) has been made,” she said in the announcement.
-Sitharaman also announced a financing facility of Rs. one trillion (Rs 100,000 crore) for funding agriculture infrastructure projects at “farm-gate and aggregation points (primary agricultural cooperative societies, farmers producer organisations, agriculture entrepreneurs, start-ups, etc.).
+Sitharaman also announced a financing facility of Rs. one trillion (Rs 100,000 crore) for funding agriculture infrastructure projects at “farm-gate and aggregation points (primary agricultural cooperative societies, farmers producer organizations, agriculture entrepreneurs, start-ups, etc.).

-Under the existing PM KISAN Yojana (Pradhan Mantri Kisan Samman Nidhi scheme), a central government scheme to augment the income of small and marginal farmers, income support of Rs.
+Under the existing PM, KISAN Yojana (Pradhan Mantri Kisan Samman Nidhi scheme), a central government scheme to augment the income of small and marginal farmers, income support of Rs.
 6,000 is provided to eligible farmer families across the country every year.

 Farmer groups dismiss the government’s package as hollow words

-While announcing measures for the farmers, Sitharaman had remarked that PM Narendra Modi is “always concerned about the difficulties faced by the poor, including migrant workers and farmers.”
-She had stated that farmers and workers are the backbone of this nation.
+While announcing measures for the farmers, Sitharaman remarked that PM Narendra Modi is “always concerned about the difficulties faced by the poor, including migrant workers and farmers.”
+She stated that farmers and workers are the backbone of this nation.
 “They serve all of us with their sweat and toil.
 Migrant workers need affordable and convenient rental housing in urban areas in addition to social security y.
-There is also a need to create employment opportunities for the poor, including migrant and unorganised workers.
+There is also a need to create employment opportunities for the poor, including migrant and unorganized workers.
 Farmers need timely and adequate credit support.”

-“The lockdown has shown that in the last 25 years India has become ‘super India’ while Bharat has become poorer, he said, commenting on the economic disparity in India, which was starkly visible during the lockdown.
-“The migrants walking back to their villages covering hundreds of kilometres is proof of Bharat becoming a servant of India.
+“The lockdown has shown that in the last 25 years, India has become ‘super India’ while Bharat has become poorer, he said, commenting on the economic disparity in India, which was starkly visible during the lockdown.
+“The migrants walking back to their villages covering hundreds of kilometers is proof of Bharat becoming a servant of India.
 The package simply offers nothing for the farmers.
 Most of the major announcements in the stimulus are repackaging of announcements already made by the government in its annual budget etc.,” Jawandhia told Mongabay-India.

 “The farmers are not even getting the minimum support price for their crops.
 One of the fears is that in years ahead, the government may do away with the system of MSP.
-In northern India, at many places, the farmers didn’t get the MSP for wheat, gram and mustard while in Maharashtra there is no one to buy toor dal (a variety of pulse) at the MSP.”
+In northern India, at many places, the farmers didn’t get the MSP for wheat, gram, and mustard while in Maharashtra there is no one to buy toor dal (a variety of pulse) at the MSP.”

 Yudhvir Singh, who is national secretary of farmer groups the Bharatiya Kisan Union and the Indian Coordination Committee of Farmers’ Movements (ICCFM), said the package has nothing to compensate the farmers for their loss during the lockdown.
 “The vegetable and fruit growers are devastated as the whole supply chain got broken during the lockdown.
 Farmers at many places across India were forced to sell wheat at a price that is lower than MSP by Rs.
 1,000-1,200 (per quintal).”